kd303/trnsfrmr_pytrch_end_p1/session_07_hyperparams/readme.md

 :scream_cat: **Precision** : is basically matching uni, bi, tri and four grams in their matching counter part, so this may not work great for synomyms and it

 ```
-Translated (truth):  i m exercising .
-Translated (pred):  i i i i i i i i i

-Translated (truth):  i m glad you re here .
-Translated (pred):  i i i i i i i i i

-Translated (truth):  you re very open .
-Translated (pred):  you you you you you you you you you

-Translated (truth):  you re through .
-Translated (pred):  re you re you re you re you re

 Translated (truth):  i am going down the stairs .
 Translated (pred):  you you you you you you you you you